thewrightbrandon/bwright_p2_CRUD/README.md

 - [Admin Log In](https://so-many-friends.herokuapp.com/sessions/new_admin)

 ## Explanation of App
+So Many Friends is a Full-Stack pet adoption web app with basic functionality.
+Once an account is created, users will be able to enter the site and learn about SMF and view the various friends that are up for adoption.
+If the user would like, they can put a hold on a friend.
+SMF admins will be able to add new friends, update existing friends, and hopefully delete friends once they are adopted!

 ## User Stories
 - As a user, I want to be able to Sign Up